mohamedaminebennasr/ollama/README.md

 3- query_ui.py: Frontend using streamlit.
 The UI created will be used to send the command to the backend

+#Note: Why installing ollama package in python and also ollama natively using curl -fsSL https://ollama.com/install.sh | sh?

+#The Python package ollama (which you already have in requirements.txt) only provides a client to communicate with the Ollama runtime.
+#The actual Ollama engine (native one) needs to be installed separately to run models like deepseek-r1.
+#Without installing the Ollama runtime, your application won't be able to load or run DeepSeek models.

 sudo apt update

 sudo apt install python3 python3-venv python3-pip -y